supgerry/ClaudeOS/ProjectKnowledge/signalpodcastproject/episode-06-loyalty-revolution.md

 **Tyler**: "You're in a hyper-competitive boardwalk environment.
 How do you use loyalty to influence guest behavior when there's a cheaper option 50 feet away?"

 **Tim**: "You've talked about retention skyrocketing when passholders visit just two more times per year.
-How do you plan to use Fam Club to nudge that behavior?"
+How do you plan to use Fam Club to specifically target that behavior?"

 **John**: "What's been the biggest surprise so far since launch — either from guest feedback or operational reality?"

-**Tyler**: "Looking ahead, how do you see Fam Club evolving over the next couple of years?"
+**Tyler**: "This program integrates season passes, promos, and entitlements.
+Looking ahead, how do you see Fam Club evolving over the next couple of years?"

 ---